hamdyKouta1/school_management_system/READ/USER_GUIDE.md

 ## Introduction

-The School Management System is a comprehensive web-based application designed to manage student information, attendance records, and related data.
+The School Management System is a comprehensive web-based application designed to manage student information and related data.
 This guide will help you understand how to use the system effectively.

 ## Getting Started